cxw620/rust-polyglot/src/stability.md

 are very much the exception.
-Rarely, they are still considered, but they are handled very cautiously, including theoretical and practical assessment of the likely practical fallout.
+Rarely, they are still considered, but they are handled very cautiously, including theoretical and practical assessment of the likely fallout.

 (Actually, Stable Rust is actually simply a stabilised release branch